filwaitman/pysmartcache/doc.md

 ## Basic usage

 ### Installation
-This lib uses [memcached](http://memcached.org/).
-Please install it before trying to install this.
+This lib can use as backend [memcached](http://memcached.org/) or [redis](http://redis.io/).
+Please install the one you want to use first.
-When you have installed memcached, you just need to run `pip install pysmartcache`.
+After this, you just need to run `pip install pysmartcache`.

 ### Simplest case
 Let's suppose you have a heavy function and you want to cache it.
 Of course you can deal with cache manually... or, you can just use the `@cache()` decorator.